 There’s no mystery to conducting good trade show surveys.
 However, they’re only as good at uncovering useful information as their construction allows.
 So put ample time into the creation and wording of each question.
-That way, you can be sure you’re soliciting responses you’ll benefit from.
+You want to ask the right questions for the best attendee feedback, so you can be sure you’re soliciting responses you’ll benefit from.

 Those show attendees you want to attract to your trade show exhibit make judgments about your company based solely on the look of your booth.

 If your trade show booth is starting to appear a little road-weary or dated, you may be turning off potential customers before you even have the chance to demonstrate your product or service.

 Let us show you how we can help your exhibit make a positive statement about your company.
 Call (888) 977-8076 or email [email protected].